mysociety/node-jade-amd/README.md

 # Jade to AMD convert utils

-This module lets you use Jade, and compiled Jade templates, in an AMD context.
+This module lets you use Jade easily on the browser in an AMD environment - like RequireJS.

-It aims to provide:
+It provides:

-  * method to return an AMD wrapped jade runtime.js
+  * a method to return an AMD wrapped jade runtime.js
-  * method to compile Jade templates to AMD wrapped functions
+  * a method to compile Jade templates to AMD wrapped functions
   * connect middleware to serve the complied templates for development
-  * build tool to puts files in the right place for something like RequireJS to bundle
+  * example of a build that puts files in the right place for something like RequireJS to bundle

-But without:

-  * embedding Jade - should use the version you have chosen to use
+  * Jade version agnostic - it uses the Jade that you've npm installed.

-  * mandating naming or directory layouts
-  * feature creeping :)
+## Connect middleware

+The middleware is there for when you are developing.
+It intercepts requests for template js and compiles and serves the templates directly.
+This means that you don't need to make any changes to the browser-side code.

+    var jadeAmd = require('jade-amd');
+    app.use( '/js/templates/', jadeAmd.jadeAmdMiddleware({}) );

+## Jade Runtime

+Jade ships with a `runtime.js` that lets you run precompiled templates on the client with out requiring the whole of the jade templating system.
+This script needs to be wrapped to work with AMD loaders such as RequireJS:

+    # wrap jade's runtime.js in AMD semantics
+    node-apm --runtime > public/js/jadeRuntime.js

+## Compile and wrap the templates

+Goes through all the `.jade` files and compiles them to JavaScript, and then wraps them for AMD loaders.
+See the `README.md` and `Makefile` in the `example` folder for more details on how to integrate into your project.

+    # compile and wrap you templates
+    node-apm --out public/js/templates views/

+## Using the jade templates on the browser.

+Assuming that you have used RequireJS your browser JavaScript will now look something like this:

+    require([ 'templates/person' ], function(personTemplate) {
+      var rendered_content = personTemplate({ name: 'Joe Bloggs' });
+    });

+And you can use exactly the same template on the server side!

 ## Inspiration